Westpac vs Plus500, Updated for 2026

 | Awards | At the time of writing this Westpac review, and despite Westpac’s impressive offering, the company has surprisingly not garnered any awards to date. |

-Plus500 have won many industry awards over the years they have been operating as an online broker.
-We show the most notable awards for Plus500 below.
+Plus500 have won a lot of industry awards over the time they have been running as an online trading platform.
+We detail the most notable awards for Plus500 below.

 |